RyanMcG/edfp/README.md

 #### WIP

-Currently this program does not behave as described below.
+Currently this program *does* behave as described below, but maybe not as you would expect in all cases.

 ## Usage